AbdallahAloush/resume/README.md

 - Built multiple verification endpoints using Ruby on Rails, resulting in a more efficient verification process.
 - Implemented authorization policies using Pundit, enforcing compliance with data access rules.
 - Wrote and maintained API documentation using Swagger, resulting in fewer integration errors.
+- Contributed to a CRUD API using **Ruby on Rails**, gaining hands-on experience in Backend workflows.
+- Performed database migrations, allowing the support of new API features and ensuring data preservation.

 # Projects